 French Fort History - Fort Kaskaskia (1733-1766)

-First erected as a rough wooden stockade by the French in 1733 and known as "Fort of the Kaskasquias."
-A more substantial fortification was built in 1759 by the French during the French & Indian War that included a heavy stockade with four blockhouses at the corners.
-This incarnation of the fort was named Fort Kaskaskia and it remained until destroyed in 1766 by the citizens of Kaskaskia to prevent British occupation.
+First erected as a rough wooden stockade by the French in 1733 and known as the "Fort of the Kaskasquias."
+A more substantial fortification was built in 1759 by the French during the French & Indian War, including a heavy stockade with four blockhouses at the corners.
+This incarnation of the fort was named Fort Kaskaskia, and it remained until it was destroyed in 1766 by the citizens of Kaskaskia to prevent British occupation.

-In 1772 the British were forced to leave their headquarters at Fort de Chartres because it was eroding into the Mississippi River (the Indians called the Mississippi River, "Sinnissippi," meaning "rocky waters") and they chose to fortify the old Jesuit 1703 stone-built French Seminary was fortified at Kaskaskia.
+In 1772, the British were forced to leave their headquarters at Fort de Chartres because it was eroding into the Mississippi River, and they chose to fortify the old Jesuit 1703 stone-built French Seminary at Kaskaskia.
 Named "Fort Gage" in honor of General Thomas Gage.
 The British occupied the area until they were ordered to withdraw to Fort Detroit in 1776.

 View of the Mississippi from the Fort. |